michaelkargl/PresenceCube/README.md

 - Basic Multimeter
 - Dupont Crocodile Clamps for simpler troubleshooting
 - Preciva PR-3254 Dupont Ratcheting Crimper Plier for both Dupont- and JST cables

+## CI/CD

+This project uses GitHub Actions for continuous integration and continuous deployment.
+The workflow configuration is located in `.github/workflows/ci.yml`.
+The CI pipeline includes:

+- Building the project
+- Running tests
+- Running script tests (when scripts are modified)
+- Generating git statistics
+- Running code analysis with flawfinder

 ## Troubleshooting